| Title: | Bivariate (Two-Dimensional) Confidence Region and Frequency Distribution |

 can be used directly to find the empirical confidence region that

-matches level
+matches level best.

 List containing five elements: